 - negative reviews of any place or thing

-- plagiarized from anyone or any place; if you have a personal blog that you’ve written a post on and would like to share here, that’s cool with us
+- plagiarized from anyone or any place; if you have a personal blog that you’ve written a post on and would like to share here, that’s acceptable

 - FAME!
-Writers contributing 10 or more posts will have their photo and bio added to our “About” page.
+Writers contributing 10 or more posts will have their photo and bio added to our “About Us” page.